mdvper/iMoving-com/Bugs/Readme.md

-# Here you can see find all bugs that i found.
+# Here you can see all bugs that i found.